Assam Career : Tezpur University Recruitment 2025

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Consolidated emolument: Rs.
-18,000/- (Rupees eighteen thousand) only + HRA as admissible per month.
+2. Qualified in National Level Examination conducted by Govt. agencies such as DST, DBT, DAE, DOS, DRDO, MoE, ICAR, ICMR, IIT, IISc, IISER, NISER etc. or also Qualified in Category-II merit list of DBT-BET examination.

-Age limit: Candidate shall not be more than 30 years of age on the date of interview.
-Upper age limit may be relaxed as per the Government of India rules
+Age: Candidates shall not be more than 28 years of age altogether on the last date of receipt of application.
+Upper age limit may be relaxed as per Government of India rules.

-Also Read : Netizens makes priceless comments after photos of Virat Kohli crying goes viral
+Fellowship: Rs.
+37,000/- (Rupees thirty seven thousand) only + HRA as admissible per month for 1st and 2nd year and Rs.
+42,000/- (Rupees forty two thousand) only + HRA as admissible per month for 3rd year as per rules (SRF).

 How to apply :

-Interested candidate(s) may appear before the Interview Board physically with all original and self-attested photocopies of mark sheets, certificates from 10th standard onwards, caste certificate (if applicable), any other testimonials, copy of recent signed Curriculum Vitae (CV) and Application in prescribed format (Annexure-I) at 10.00 a.m. on 20/06/2025.
+Shortlisted candidates will be called altogether for personal interview.
+Shortlisted candidates are required to appear before the interview board along with all original and also self-attested photocopies of mark sheets, certificates from 10th standard onwards, caste certificate (if applicable), experience certificate (if any), certificate of NET/GATE or similar examination qualifications, any other testimonials, copy of recent signed Curriculum Vitae (CV) and duly filled in application in Annexure-I. Original documents of the candidates will also be verified by the Selection Committee.

-Interested candidates may send their applications in prescribed format (Annexure-I) along with detailed CV to Dr. Manoj Deori (Principal Investigator), Department of Mass Communication and Journalism, Tezpur University, Tezpur, Assam – 784028, via e-mail to manojdeori@tezu.ernet.in on or before 17/06/2025.
-Original documents of the candidate(s) will be verified by the Selection

 Detailed Advertisement : Click Here